 What are business placements?

 Business placements are extended periods of time that students spend working for a company, as opposed to business internships which, as described above, generally last for between eight and 12 weeks.

-Placements, or placement years, can last for up to nine or 12 months, and generally form part of a four-year university degree course (slotting in between the second and final year).
+Industrial placements, or placement years, can last for up to nine or 12 months, and generally form part of a four-year university degree course (slotting in between the second and final year).

-undertaking one of these longer work experience programmes is that, evidently, you get more time working for a company and therefore more of a chance to work on important projects and develop your skills.
+The advantage of undertaking one of these longer work experience programmes is that, evidently, you get more time working for a company and therefore more of a chance to work on important projects and develop your skills.

-Roles that previous business placement students have worked in include technology marketing, analysis, a commercial department, business restructuring, e-business and management training.
+Roles that previous business placement students have worked in include technology, marketing, analysis, a commercial department, business restructuring, e-business and management training.

 Business management placements: what can you do?